-- 1. The activity consists of one of the following: - or other low-carbon gases; - b) Conversion/repurposing of existing natural gas networks to 100% hydrogen; c) Retrofit of gas transmission and distribution networks that enables the integration of hydrogen - and other low-carbon gases in the network, including any gas transmission or distribution network activity that enables the increase of the blend of hydrogen or other low-carbon gases in in the gas system; - 2.
+- 1. The activity consists of one of the following: - a) Construction or operation of new transmission and distribution networks dedicated to hydrogen or other low-carbon gases; - b) Conversion/repurposing of existing natural gas networks to 100% hydrogen; - c) Retrofit of gas transmission and distribution networks that enables the integration of hydrogen and other low-carbon gases in the network, including any gas transmission or distribution network activity that enables the increase of the blend of hydrogen or other low-carbon gases in the gas system; - 2.
 The activity includes leak detection and repair of existing gas pipelines and other network elements to reduce methane leakage.